ACA Board Profile

 PRESIDENT

 Mark lives in Okotoks and climbs out of the Calgary Climbing Center with his family.
 He was first introduced to climbing about 27 years ago in Saskatoon, where he and his friend went to Vic's Vertical Walls.
 Just before graduating with a mechanical engineering degree from the University of Saskatchewan in 1996, he had his first experience climbing on real rock on his first trip to Red Rocks, Nevada.
 After that, he decided to move to Calgary for the climbing and engineering opportunities.
 When he moved, he took out a $2000 loan and spent $200 of that on new climbing gear.
 12 years later, his two-year-old daughter, Sydney, began to take an interest in climbing.
 A few years later, his son, Seth, began climbing as well.
 As a family, they would spend a lot of time at the climbing gym and his kids would watch the youth teams train in awe.
 When his kids started competing, he began volunteering as a judge at the competitions.
 The competitions weren't just volunteering, but a social event to connect with the community and be a proud parent.
 Over the years, he got more involved in volunteering and was asked by the ACA board at the time to join as the Technical Chair.
 His father was very involved in the hockey community and he always looked up to his dedication, so taking on a role on the ACA board was a huge honour.
 Now as President of the ACA, he is grateful for all the volunteers before that brought the ACA to where it is today.
-He is proud to stand on the shoulders of those giants and hopefully help the ACA take the next big step as climbing makes its debut in the Olympics this summer
+He is proud to stand on the shoulders of those giants.

 • Nicole Poirier